Best Christmas films for kids rated U and PG (and what’s new for 2022!)

 Sharing is caring!

-The first section is U Christmas films.
-The second is all the PG Christmas films.
 Within those sections I’ve also ordered them from most recent releases to older films for your ease.
 This year’s u rated Christmas film releases are at the top of the post.

-Like the Halloween guide for your convenience, where possible I’ve noted the year they were released, the age rating, the IMDB rating and a link to buy them (or rent them) if they are on Amazon.
+For your convenience, where possible I’ve noted the year they were released, the age rating, the IMDB rating and a link to buy them (or rent them) if they are on Amazon.
 If it’s available on Netflix, I’ve mentioned it.
 The Disney ones will be available on Disney Plus too.

 If you purely want to see Christmas films rated PG then you can go here for a standalone post that features only the best PG Christmas movies.